CMSKStarMuMu/eff-KDE/README.md

 root -q -b 'createDataset.cc(7)'
 ```

+## Produce efficiency description

-## Produce KDE description of numerators and denominators
+### Produce KDE description of numerators and denominators
 This code is configured to submit parallel computation of the KDE, using HTCondor (available at CERN and accessible from lxplus machines).
 Feel free to adapt the code to run on other kind of infrastructure or, discouraged, to run it locally.
 Before running, you need to create a file `../confSF/KDE_SF.list`, containing the q2-bins to process and the corresponding KDE scale factors.